mythron/rabit-test/README.md

 The backend was in the focus.
 The database consisted of two tables with a foreign key connection.

 ## Method
-Until now, i worked with the Laravel framework, so basically what i made is the skeleton of Laravel.
+Until now, i was working with the Laravel framework, so basically what i made is the skeleton of Laravel (or probably even less 😅).

 ### Model
 The model should only contain database and data related functions.
 Basic CRUD, for the relevant table and maybe some specific joins or reduced datasets (ViewModel in .NET).
 Because i only needed to show data, the model's purpose is not that straightforward.
 So i made some placeholders for the other CRUD functions.\